SuvodipDey/FGA/README.md

 1. Trade and SOM-DST: Run compute_accuracy_trade_somdst.py

-2. Hi-DST: Run compute_accuracy_hi-dst
+2. Hi-DST: Run compute_accuracy_hi-dst.py

-3. Trippy: Run compute_accuracy_trippy
+3. Trippy: Run compute_accuracy_trippy.py

 Note: We have provided the inference result of all the four model in their respective directories.
 One can also generate the same by running the original codes.